Autonomous Electric Transit Vehicles Pilot

 I saw one of the buses this week.
 When do they start?
 What is the operating schedule?
 Is there a charge to use it?
 Can I bring my dog on the bus?

-gep asked almost 3 years ago
+gep asked over 3 years ago

 Thanks for your questions!
 The pilot kicked off this week so you can use a shuttle now from about 7:30 a.m. to 4:30 p.m. -- see the route maps on the right side of the Guiding Golden page.
 There is no fee to use them during this pilot project phase.
 However, no dogs are allowed on the shuttles, with the possible exception of service dogs.